coreyasmith/sitecore-custom-timeline-eras/README.md

 4. Build and publish the solution.
 5. Publish the site from Sitecore.
 6. Open the home page in an incognito window or clear your cookies.
+7. Click the `Identify Contact` button to identify the current session.
-7. Trigger some outcomes.
+8. Trigger some outcomes.
-8. Click the `Abandon Session` button to force the outcomes to show up on the Experience Profile.
+9. Click the `Abandon Session` button to force the outcomes to show up on the Experience Profile.
-9. Open the Experience Profile from the Sitecore Launchpad and click *Bruce Wayne* to see the outcomes on the timeline.
+10. Open the Experience Profile from the Sitecore Launchpad and click *Bruce Wayne* to see the outcomes on the timeline.
-10. Enjoy.
+11. Enjoy.

 [1]: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/82/Sitecore_Experience_Platform_82_Update4.aspx
 [2]: PublishSettings.targets